Causal PDE-Control Models for Dynamic Portfolio Optimization with Latent Drivers: CPCM Framework and Theoretical Foundations

 \subsubsection{PDE Formulation}

-Forward–backward PDEs form the analytic backbone of CPCMs, linking probabilistic dynamics of returns to optimal portfolio choice.
-To avoid overloading notation, we write $\rho(p,t\mid f)$ for a return density conditional on driver state $f$, reserving $f$ exclusively for driver realizations rather than densities.
-Given $\mathbf F_t=f$, the portfolio return density evolves under the Fokker–Planck equation
+Forward--backward PDEs form the analytic backbone of CPCMs, linking probabilistic dynamics of returns to optimal portfolio choice.
+To avoid overloading notation, we write $\rho(\tilde p,t\mid \mathbf f)$ for a discounted portfolio value density conditional on driver state $\mathbf f$, reserving $\mathbf f$ exclusively for driver realizations rather than densities.
+Given $\mathbf F_t=\mathbf f$, the discounted portfolio value density evolves under the Fokker--Planck equation